 We found 5 orthopedic surgeons who accept United Healthcare near Jupiter, FL.

-Dr. Frank Delucia is a medical specialist in orthopedics/orthopedic surgery and sports medicine.
-In his practice, he is particularly interested in arthroscopic surgery, replacement arthroplasty (joint replacement), and sports health.
-After attending Georgetown University School of Medicine, he completed his residency training at Jefferson University Hospitals and a hospital affiliated with the University of Massachusetts.
-Dr. Delucia is in-network for Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, and Blue Cross Blue Shield Bronze, in addition to other insurance carriers.
-He has received professional recognition including the following: Florida Super Doctors 2009 - South Florida Edition and Florida Super Doctors.
-Dr. Delucia is accepting new patients.
+Dr. Frank Delucia's specialties are orthopedics/orthopedic surgery and sports medicine.
+He is especially interested in arthroscopic surgery, replacement arthroplasty (joint replacement), and sports health.
+Blue Cross/Blue Shield, Coventry, and Blue Cross Blue Shield EPO are among the insurance carriers that Dr. Delucia takes.
+Before performing his residency at Jefferson University Hospitals and a hospital affiliated with the University of Massachusetts, Dr. Delucia attended Georgetown University School of Medicine.
+He has received distinctions including Florida Super Doctors 2009 - South Florida Edition and Florida Super Doctors.
+He welcomes new patients.

 Clinical interests: Sports Health, Hip Problems, Wrist Problems, Elbow Problems, Shoulder Problems, Knee Problems, ...
 (Read more)